New, updated FAQs page coming soon!

 You can think of it as useful for policy decisions and individual decisions.

 At a policy level, we need to understand how many people have been exposed to the virus and might be expected to have some level of immunity to it.
 We know that number is a lot higher than the number of people with obvious symptoms who were tested and confirmed to have COVID-19 disease.
-If that number is high, it gives us more latitude to start easing off some of the physical distancing measures that have heavily constrained our social lives and our economy.
+If that number were high, it would have given us more latitude to start easing off some of the physical distancing measures that have heavily constrained our social lives and our economy.

 At an individual level, we all have an interest in knowing whether we are sufficiently immune to the novel coronavirus SARS-CoV-2 that is unlikely to make us seriously ill if we are exposed to it.
 And that is particularly important for those in key public-facing jobs, such as healthcare workers, police officers, fire-fighters, and other emergency workers.
 But it also goes for so many others — such as teachers, because children and youth can be infected with the virus but generally show very few symptoms.

-On one level, it’s simple.
-We can conduct fast screening tests, using a drop of blood, on very large numbers of people to assess whether or not they have measurable levels of antibodies to the novel coronavirus SARS-CoV-2.
+We can conduct tests using blood samples (and now saliva tests are being rolled out) to assess whether or not people have measurable levels of antibodies to the novel coronavirus SARS-CoV-2.
 These test results may give us a rough overall estimate of who has been exposed to the virus and may have built some innate defenses against re-infection leading to onward transmission of COVID-19.
-But more information is needed to help us navigate our way out of the current social restrictions.

 Tests for active COVID-19 focus on identifying the presence of the SARS-CoV-2, the novel coronavirus.
 The virus can be identified in swabs of the nose and/or throat, or in stool samples, but does not often appear in the bloodstream.
 SARS-CoV-2 is a single-stranded RNA virus.
 The definitive test involves looking for a match between RNA in the test sample and the known RNA structure of the virus.
 This is time-consuming, but faster methods are now coming into use.